-However, with vaccines being rolled out there is light at the end of the tunnel for both sports and society at large.
-And for the business of selling live sports experiences, our data analysis of fan behavior shows that Covid will not have a long-term negative impact on the propensity to go – and pay – to attend watch live sports.
-On the contrary, the restriction of movement over the summer has created a pent-up demand for live experiences, and we believe there will be an increased desire to attend live sports in a post-vaccine world.
+However, with vaccines being rolled out there is light at the end of the tunnel for both sport and society at large.
+And for the business of selling live sports experiences, our data analysis of fan behaviour shows that Covid will not have a long-term negative impact on the propensity to go – and pay – to attend watch live sport.
+On the contrary, the restriction of movement over the summer has created a pent-up demand for live experiences, and we believe there will be an increased desire to attend live sport in a post-vaccine world.

 Attendance and ticket-buying behaviour in a world where fans have been permitted despite Covid being present in society has shown propensity to attend live sports events has been strong in 2020.

 Major League Baseball’s World Series at the Globe Life Field in Texas, for example, sold out in 90 minutes this autumn.
 With crowds limited to 29% capacity, this meant the opener on October 20 drew a sell-out crowd of 11,388 – despite 5,863 new diagnosed instances of Covid in Texas and 80 Covid-attributed deaths that day.

 At the other end of the spectrum, on October 11 New Zealand and Australia lifted rugby union out of its seven-month Test hiatus in front of a mask-free, near-capacity 31,000 spectators at the Sky Stadium in Wellington, New Zealand.
 The bumper crowd was permitted because the New Zealand government had lifted all limits on public gatherings and social distancing.
 At time of writing, the remote Pacific island, with a population of about five million, has had less than 2,500 Covid cases and 25 Covid-attributed deaths.

 Amazing to see such a large crowd in New Zealand for the Bledisloe Cup.

 Hard to believe we’re living in the same world. pic.twitter.com/YfnvNwZr7x